This post may contain affiliate links. Please read our disclosure policy.

 • Line a bread pan with parchment paper.
 Slice remaining half of roasted squash into long strips.

-• Layer roasted squash with cake batter.
+• Layer roasted squash with batter.

 Notes